MichelleRos/ardupilot_wiki/blimp/source/docs/what-you-need.rst

 ====================================

-This article provides an overview of the main components you will need when building a Copter-based multicopter.
+This article provides an overview of the main components you will need when building an Ardupilot-based blimp.

-Multicopter frame including motors, ESCs and propellers
+ArduPilot-capable blimp
 =======================================================

-There are numerous frames, ESCs and motors available.
-Some components you might consider are discussed in
-:ref:`Choosing a Multicopter Frame <choosing-a-frame>` and the :ref:`Detailed Vehicle Builds <common-common-airframe-builds>`.

-Many other designs and configurations including Traditional Helicopters are also supported.
+As there are currently no commercially-available ArduPilot-compatible blimps available, you will need to :ref:`build your own <building-a-blimp>`.

 6+ channel RC transmitter and receiver
 ======================================

-You'll need a radio control transmitter to manually control your Copter and to activate its flight modes.
+You'll need a radio control transmitter to manually control your BLimp and to activate its flight modes.
 You can use any RC transmitter/receiver system with at least six channels.
 Some of the options are discussed in the topic :ref:`Compatible RC Transmitter and Receiver Systems <common-rc-systems>`.